 - This bill became law in December 2020, including funds for various transportation programs. - California has chosen to suballocate its apportionment of infrastructure funding through STBG and STIP.
-MCOG receives \$423,875 and \$1,198,132 respectively; these will flow down to member local agencies by a formula adopted by the Council on May 3, 2021. - For transit: "Similar to the CARES Act, the supplemental funding will be provided at 100-percent federal share, with no local match required.
-Funding will support expenses eligible under the relevant program, although the Act directs recipients to prioritize payroll and operational needs." [from FTA website] - MCOG's draft 2021/22 budget included \$1,459,704 of new CRRSAA funds for MTA (no expiration), later moved to a new Information section of the budget tables, along with CARES Act funds carried over. - Funds are also available through the FTA Section 5310 Elderly and Disabled Specialized Transit Program for applicants that were successful during the last grant cycle.
+MCOG receives \$423,875 and \$1,198,132 respectively; these will flow down to member local agencies by a formula adopted to be adopted by the Council. - For transit: "Similar to the CARES Act, the supplemental funding will be provided at 100-percent federal share, with no local match required.
+Funding will support expenses eligible under the relevant program, although the Act directs recipients to prioritize payroll and operational needs." [from FTA website] - MCOG's draft 2021/22 budget includes \$1,459,704 of new CRRSAA funds for MTA (no expiration), subject to the Council's direction as to inclusion in the final budget. - Funds are also available through the FTA Section 5310 Elderly and Disabled Specialized Transit Program for applicants that were successful during the last grant cycle.
 A total of \$103,532 has been awarded to three specialized transit providers in Mendocino County.